On this page

 - civic integration organisations

-The change in law is expected to come into force on 1 July 2021.
+The change in law has come into force on 1 January 2022.